 The unfortunate truth is that not everyone is well versed in the process of competitive intelligence.
-In early 2018, we conducted a survey to gauge how different teams conduct their competitive intelligence process - The 2018 State of Market Intelligence Report.
+In early 2019, we conducted a survey to gauge how different teams conduct their competitive intelligence process - The 2019 State of Competitive Intelligence Report.
 This report is the largest study of best practices and challenges within the competitive intelligence industry.
 Covering everything from goals, KPIs, and resources - we realized that a lot of companies have a different approach to the competitive intelligence process.

 The foundational goals of a competitive intelligence process are to define, gather, analyze, and distribute competitive information.
 But, what exactly does that mean for someone who wants to get started with competitive intelligence?
 How do you conduct the process?
 Let’s take a look at six easy steps to designing a beneficial competitive intelligence process.

 1. Identify Your Competitors